Grieving mother's car clamped at West Auckland hot spot while talking to police about son's death

 Louise Allen was accompanying her friend to the nearby police station on Tuesday when they were clamped.

-Allen told Stuff they parked on Peacock Dr because there was no parking at the police station.
+Allen said there was no parking at the Henderson police station so she chose to park in Peacock Drive.

-"My best friend had to give a statement about her most beloved son's death, it was a very traumatic experience already."
+She was meeting her best friend in the lot, who had lost her son in tragic circumstances a week prior.

-Saying the clampers had "no sympathy at all", Allen planned to fight tooth and nail to get her $200 back from Elite Parking Services.
+"I didn't see the sign, all we saw was P120," Allen told the Herald.

 In response to Allen's claims, Elite Parking Services owner Gordon Ward told Stuff that given the circumstances, the woman would get her $200 refunded.